Prep is the job.

 Written estimate

 A single document.
 Scope, prep plan, products, timeline, and price.
 What's included.
 What isn't.
-No "miscellaneous materials," no "TBD," no hidden line items the day work starts.
+No hidden line items the day work starts.

 • Fixed price — the number you sign is the number you pay.